JASYTIONLINE/3302-cmpa-repo/content/about.md

 - I have a small business called **This Is Your Song**, where I create custom songs and lyrics for people who share their stories.
 - I’m also wrestling with ChatGPT right now, trying to understand the system’s power and limitations—it’s both invigorating and frustrating.

-### This site
-is my site for **CMPA 3302**, focused on **Project Management** and preparation for the **PMP Certification Exam**.
-I’m using this project to turn day-to-day study into organized, reusable notes I can review anywhere.

-#### Why PMP?
+###  Why PMP?
 My goal is to learn the memory elements for multiple-choice questions and improve at the scenario side by “living” PMI in daily work.
-Building the site this way helps me apply what we’re learning about organizing systems:
+I am using every opportunity to employ my PMP KSAs and this site seems like a perfect opportunity to create a knowledge vault which will help me study for the PMP exam.

 ---
 ## Quick Links